im-tomu/fomu-pi-gen/README.md

 For more information, including how to customize this build, see [the original pi-gen repository](https://github.com/RPi-Distro/pi-gen/).

+**The default username is `fomu`, and the password is `fomudev`**

+The root filesystem is mounted readonly, to prevent card corruption when pulling power.

 ## Usage

 The easiest way to use this repository is via docker.
 Run the following